Teknorix/interview-tests/react-1.md

 3. Location - Dropdown to show a list of all locations.
 4. Function - Dropdown to show a list of all job functions.
 5. Show applied filters with a X button to remove the filter.
+6. Retain the applied filters on navigation to details page and back or refresh of page.
+7. Use the lookups API to load the above.
+8. Use server side filtering - applied filters must be passed to the api to load the list of jobs.

 ### List
 ![List Page](/assets/react-1-list.png)